Shinobue

 The shinobue (kanji: 篠笛; also called takebue (kanji: 竹笛) in the context of Japanese traditional arts) is a Japanese transverse flute or fue that has a high-pitched sound.

+Usage

 It is found in hayashi and nagauta ensembles, and plays important roles in noh and kabuki theatre music.
 It is heard in Shinto music such as kagura-den and in traditional Japanese folk songs.

+Variations

-There are two styles: uta (song) and hayashi (festival).
-The uta is properly tuned to the Western scale, and can be played in ensembles or as a solo instrument.
+There are three styles: uta (song), hayashi (festival), and doremi.
+The uta is tuned to a Japanese variant of the shi'er lü scale, while the temperament of the hayashi vary across regions.
+The doremi is tuned to the western scale; hence the name.